GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 Brexit jitters have not only boosted demand for safe-haven German or U.S. debt but also fuelled economic growth worries in the bloc — the UK is Germany’s fifth largest export destination.

-The government has pledged 1.2 billion euros to alleviate the effects of a no-deal Brexit, allowing its budget to go into deficit.
-No wonder then that Friday’s positive Brexit noises pushed ten-year government bond yields 10 bps lower.
-Its spread over Germany - effectively the yield premium investors demand to hold Irish debt - is at 144 bps, the tightest since late-July .
+The Irish government has pledged 1.2 billion euros to alleviate the effects of a no-deal Brexit, allowing its budget to go into deficit.
+No wonder then that Friday’s positive Brexit noises pushed its 10-year government bond yields 10 bps lower.
+Its spread over Germany — effectively the yield premium investors demand to hold Irish debt — is at 144 bps, the tightest since late July.

+Irish stocks likewise jumped 4% on Friday with bank shares rising as much as 11%.

 No wonder the zloty plunged as much as 4.7% against the euro and 9 per cent against the dollar on the day after the referendum.